This epistle was probably written right after Paul wrote Galatians, dating it to the late 40s AD.

 13 Is any among you undergoing trials?
 Let him pray.
 Is he merry?
 Let him play psalms.

 14 Is any on his deathbed among you?
-Let him summon the elders of the assembly, and let them pray for him, anointing him with oil in the name of the Lord.
+Let him summon the elders of the assembly, and let them pray for him, rubbing medicinal oil upon him in the name of the Lord.

 15 For the prayer prayed with faith will save the sick, and the Lord will raise him up.
 And (if the illness has been brought on because of sins he has committed,) his sins will be forgiven.